areven/reago/documentation/guide/intermediate/dealing-with-promises.md

 The atom we declared above returns the `Promise` synchronously and is effectively treated synchronously as well.

-Subscribers will be immediately notified the `Promise` reference changed - not after it settles.
+Subscribers will be immediately notified the `Promise` reference changed, not after it settles.
 :::